Skip to main content

 So far in this tutorial, you have altered only files from the view part of the MVVM pattern (for the main window and app).
 On this page you will learn how to link the button in the view for the main window, to a command in the view model.
 This will cause user interaction with the view (in this case a button click) to have an effect in the application logic of the view model.

 The first step in linking the view and view model is to make the view model able to accept a command.
-You will achieve this by adding the .NET ICommand interface to the main window, and then implementing it with a ReactiveUI ReactiveCommand.
+You will achieve this by adding a method to the main window view model and decorating it with the [RelayCommand] attribute, which will generate a bindable ICommand property, which can be referenced from your view.
 Follow this procedure:

 • Stop the app if it is still running.